 How to set an iPhone time limit for a specific app

-From the Screen Time homepage, Do not tap on the App Limits icon.
-Instead, tap on the graph at the top of the screen.
+From the Screen Time homepage, do not tap on the App Limits icon.
+Instead, tap on the graph at the top of the screen to enter Screen Time.
 This will show you every app that you have used recently.
-You can change the bar at the top to see stats for today’s or the last week.
+You can change the bar at the top to see stats for today or the last week.

 Scroll this list until you find the app that you want to add a time limit for.
 (You can press Show More to see more than just a few of the most-used apps.)
 In this example, I am going to limit the time I spend on my iPhone and iPad watching YouTube.

 Tap the app name, in this case ‘YouTube’.
 It will tell you statistics like the average amount of time spent in this app per day.
 Tap the ‘Add Limit’ button at the bottom of this screen.